YuriCodes/article-ideas-api/README.md

 You can check it out here: https://article-api-inspiration.herokuapp.com/articles

 I encourage you that if you have any ideas for articles to help me expand my database and make a pull request!!
+Check db.json to know the format! :]